sec-bit/mle-pcs/final-report.md

 $$

 From the above description, it can be seen that the KZG10 commitment scheme has the following characteristics:
-- Requires trusted setup to generate public parameters with specific algebraic structure
+- Requires a trusted setup to generate public parameters with a specific algebraic structure.
-- Uses bilinear mapping on elliptic curves to verify opening proofs
+- Uses bilinear mapping on elliptic curves to verify opening proofs.
-- The opening proof verification requires only one group element, which often makes the proof size constant
+- The opening proof verification requires only one group element, which often makes the proof size constant.

 #### Merkle Tree